'SMITER' Class

 Third ferry run, Belfast to New York and return to Liverpool: September 20th – October 17th

 PUNCHER rendezvoused with the New York-bound convoy, UC-38A, at dawn on September 20th.
 Upon her arrival at Staten Island, New York on September 30th PUNCHER began loading a cargo of American aircraft for delivery to the UK; the load comprising of Sixty-three P-51 Mustangs, eight P-47 Thunderbolts, and seven F-6F Hellcats and associated stores.
-On October 6th PUNCHER sailed for the UK in convoy CU-42 with forty-seven other ships, bound for Liverpool.
+On October 6th PUNCHER sailed to join convoy CU-42, forty-seven other ships including her sister CVE THANE bound for the UK.
+On approaching the coast of Ireland on the 16th the two carriers detached and proceeded independently, THANE to the Clyde and puncher to Liverpool.
 PUNCHER arrived at Liverpool Docks on October 17th to unload her cargo; she was to spend three days alongside before proceeding to the Clyde for a short period of defect rectification and boiler cleaning.
 PUNCHER was secured to a buoy at the Tail of the Bank on October 21st, before entering a local dockyard.

 821 Squadron work up : November 1944 - January 1945